plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `AriaServiceBase` does not catch or log their exceptions:

 - A registered-updater failure stops processing before the specialized updater for that element.
-- The installation coordinator owns installation logging and rethrows installation failures.
+- `DomFormInstallerBase` owns installation logging and rethrows installation failures.
 - Runtime validation dispatch follows the dispatcher's established failure policy.

 `jivs-simpledom` supplies `SimpleDomAriaService` because it owns the `data-field`, `data-jivs-role`, and ARIA marker conventions.